Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S8.png)

-Solder the Battery Cables and Battry Connector to the Battery Protection Module.
-Use the [Electronic System Architecture](electronic_system_architecture.md).
+Solder the Battery Cables and Battery Connector to the Battery Protection Module.
+Use the [Electronic System Architecture](electronic_system_architecture.md) as reference.

 ### Step 9: DC / DC Converter